-YouTuber James Charles has lost 1 million subscribers since his Tati feud
+YouTuber James Charles losing subscribers since feud with Tati Westbrook

 (CNN)James Charles started the week flying high at the Met Gala.
 Now his career seems to be in free fall.

 The 19-year-old YouTube beauty blogger had around 16 million subscribers Friday, according to the website Social Blade.
-That number had fallen to less than 15 million on Sunday and shows no signs of slowing down.
+That number had fallen to almost 14 million on Sunday afternoon and shows no signs of slowing down.

 So why is Charles experiencing a sudden drop in subscribers?

-It appears to stem from a feud between Charles and his longtime mentor and fellow beauty guru Tati.
+It appears to stem from a feud between Charles and his longtime mentor and fellow beauty guru Tati Westbrook.

 The drama started in April when Charles posted an ad for Sugar Bear Hair supplements to his Instagram story.
-Turns out, that brand is a huge competitor for Tati's supplement brand, Halo Beauty.
+Turns out, that brand is a huge competitor for Westbrook's supplement brand, Halo Beauty.